marti1125/Sticky/README.md

 ## How to contribute new stickers!

 If you want to submit new stickers, create a 300x300 png image with a transparent background.
 That will be the sticker.
 You can then submit a Pull Request.
 We will then review it and possibly add it to the sticker panel.
+OR you can create a new Issue, and attach the sticker to that.

 ## Thanks to